codefinity/oeuvre/README.md

 	Given I have not registered at Oeuvre
-	And there is no other User registered with my EMailId "Mary@TheCarpenters.com" When I register using the following valid details
+	And there is no other User registered with my EMailId "Mary@TheCarpenters.com" And I have Accepted the Terms and Conditions
+	When I register using the following valid details
 		|TenantId				|FirstName			|LastName		|EMail					|Password		|MobileNoCountryCode	|MobileNumber	|
 		|47d60457-5a80-4c83-96b6-890a5e5e4d22	|Mary				|Carpenter		|Mary@TheCarpenters.com	|topoftheworld	|+1						|4387790052		|